Last Updated on

 What About 100% Pure Suet?

 Commercial suet blocks that are 100% suet without any additions are less common.
 100% suet will melt in hot weather unfortunately.
 Melted suet can coat a bird’s feathers and cause them serious problems.
 Dripping suet can also make a mess.
 So this is something to use ONLY in cold weather.
-I have some of these blocks that I plan to try out this coming winter.

 What About “No-Melt” Suet?